 Purpose

-We are dedicated to enriching the lives and education of our children through elective academics and social interaction.
-Open Minds Cooperative welcomes all families regardless of religion, race, or family makeup, as long as they are active, committed participants.
+We are dedicated to enriching the lives and education of homeschool families through elective academics and social interaction.
+Open Minds Project welcomes all families regardless of religion, race, or family makeup, as long as they are active, committed participants.
+Please read our code of conduct to better understand who we are.

 Schedule